defiweb/go-anymapper/README.md

 The package defines the default mapper instance `DefaultMapper` that can be used to map values.
 The functions `Map` and `MapRefl`are wrappers around the `DefaultMapper.Map` and `DefaultMapper.MapRefl` methods.
 It is possible to change configuration of the default mapper but it may affect other packages that use the default mapper.
-To avoid this, it is possible to create a copy of the default mapper using the `DefaultMapper.Copy` method.
+To avoid this, it is recommended to create a copy of the default mapper using the `DefaultMapper.Copy` method.

 ## Examples